Charles Tristan, marquis de Montholon: Doubts on military service

 Montholon's military service ultimately enabled him to join Napoleon in the Emperor's final exile.
 However, closer scrutiny of his military service reveals several falsehoods.

-Montholon claimed he had won a sword of honour during the 1800s Hohenlinden campaign.
-But in fact he had no part in the campaign, as he was facing expulsion from the army for corruption at the time.
-He was reintegrated into the army thanks to influential friends and family, including his brother-in-law, Marshal Macdonald.
+Montholon claimed he had won a sword of honour during the 1800 Hohenlinden campaign.
+But in fact he had no part in the campaign, as he was facing expulsion from the Army for corruption at the time.
+He was reintegrated into the Army thanks to influential friends and family, including his brother-in-law, Marshal Macdonald.

 In 1809, Montholon claimed to be wounded at the Battle of Jena, an event which his commanding officer swore in a later affidavit did not happen.

 As well, during Napoleon's first exile in 1814, Montholon lost his commission under the Royalists after only seven days, after he was charged with taking money meant to pay his troops in Clermont-Ferrand.

 Of Montholon's own writings, the only one of note is De l'Armée française (1834).

 Family

 Montholon married Albine Vassal on 2 July 1812, two months after she divorced her second husband, Daniel Roger.
 Their son, Charles-François-Frédéric, was born in 1814.
 Montholon probably fathered her two other sons while she was married to Roger, as she gave each the names "Charles", "Tristan", and "de Montholon-Sémonville".
-Their daughter, Hélène, born on Saint Helena in 1816, may have been fathered by Napoleon.
+Their daughter, Hélène, was born on Saint Helena in 1816.

-He fathered another son, Charles Jean Tristan (1843–1899) by his mistress, Catherine O'Hara.
+He fathered another son, Charles Jean Tristan, with his mistress, Catherine O'Hara.
 They married sometime after Albine's death in 1848.

 Charles Jean Tristan married Paolina Fe d'Ostiani and lived in the Palais Simoni Fè in Bienno, Italy.
 He disappeared after a fatal hunting accident, and his wife died in Brescia, Italy.
 Before leaving their palace, in 1935 they let the inferior floors to the Panteghini family ad vitam eternam.
 Their children donated it to the city of Bienno in 1988, and the palace is now the city library and a cultural centre.